Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 Buying lab diamond engagement rings at Diamonds Direct

-One feature that makes Diamond Direct stand out, at least compared with other jewelers, is its engagement ring designer.
-We’ve seen similar tools at our recommended lab diamond jewelers, where notably, James Allen and Grown Brilliance offer some of the best ring designer features.
+One feature that sets Diamond Direct apart, at least compared with other jewelers, is its engagement ring designer.
+We’ve seen similar tools at our recommended lab diamond jewelers, where, notably, James Allen and Grown Brilliance offer some of the best ring designer features.

 The ring designer at Diamonds Direct is decent, though not as good as at James Allen or Grown Brilliance.
-It guides you through all the available options, such as ring setting design, metal, etc. You can see the ring in 360 degrees and rotate it to see it from all angles.
+It guides you through all available options, such as ring setting design and metal.
+You can see the ring in 360 degrees and rotate it to see it from all angles.

-In the last step, you pick the diamond that you want to fit the engagement ring setting with.
+In the last step, you choose the diamond that you want to fit the engagement ring setting.
 And that’s where the problems start.
 You are limited to mined diamonds.
 Why?
 We don’t know because, as we learned earlier in our Diamond Direct review, they do sell lab diamonds.

-We speculate that, perhaps, Diamond Direct prefers not to sell you a more affordable lab diamond engagement ring.
-Maybe because margins are much greater on mined diamonds.
+We speculate that Diamond Direct may prefer not to sell you a more affordable lab-grown diamond engagement ring, perhaps because margins are much higher on mined diamonds.
 But who knows?

 Diamonds Direct Customer Service Experiences

 Customer service at Diamonds Direct can be a hit or a miss and largely depends on your expectations.
 Unfortunately, our experience with Diamonds Direct’s customer service online is not great.
-Simple questions about the diamond cut quality of pre-set diamonds, guidance in choosing the right diamond, or precise information about warranty and diamond care services, were hard to come by.
+Simple questions about the diamond cut quality of pre-set diamonds, guidance on choosing the right diamond, or precise information about warranty and diamond care services were hard to find.

 However, the customer service at their physical locations is sometimes better.
-It varies significantly depending on the location and staff expertise, and if you’re unlucky, you’ll end up with poor interactions with employees and a pushy salesperson.
+It varies significantly by location and staff expertise, and if you’re unlucky, you’ll end up with poor interactions with employees and a pushy salesperson.

-Other times you’ll find salespeople helpful and knowledgeable in assisting them in finding the perfect diamond or jewelry.
+Other times, you’ll find salespeople helpful and knowledgeable in assisting you in finding the perfect diamond or jewelry.
 However, our experience of assistance when looking for lab-grown diamond jewelry, in particular, was very poor, with staff clearly not adequately trained and lacking knowledge.
-It’s not that surprising, given the limited focus Diamonds Direct gives to lab-created diamonds.
+It’s unsurprising, given Diamonds Direct’s limited focus on lab-created diamonds.

-- Positive experiences: In some cases, staff are friendly, knowledgeable staff, and willing to take time to explain different aspects of diamond quality, such as cut, color, clarity, and carat weight, as well as assist in selecting from a range of precious metals for their fine jewelry pieces.
+• Positive experiences: In some cases, staff are friendly, knowledgeable, and willing to take the time to explain different aspects of diamond quality, such as cut, color, clarity, and carat weight, and to assist with selecting from a range of precious metals for their fine jewelry pieces.

-- Negative experiences: Conversely, some shoppers have encountered pushy sales tactics or felt rushed into deciding without fully understanding all available options.
-Additionally, there were instances where customers experienced difficulty reaching customer service representatives through phone or email.
+• Negative experiences: Conversely, some shoppers have encountered pushy sales tactics or felt rushed into making a decision without fully understanding all available options.
+Additionally, customers experienced difficulty reaching customer service representatives by phone or email.

 After a slew of disappointing experiences throughout our Diamonds Direct lab diamond review, we’re nearing the end.
 And fortunately, it seems we may end on a high note.

 Shipping is free on all online orders!
-Diamonds Direct ship with FedEx Overnight, and shipping is completely insured.
-This is at the level of some of the best lab diamond jewelers, such as Clean Origin, James Allen, or Ritani!
+Diamonds Direct ships with FedEx Overnight, and shipping is completely insured.
+This is at the level of some of the best lab diamond jewelers, such as James Allen, or Ritani!
 And far from what we have seen at other jewelers, such as QVC, Zales, Swarovski, or Kay Jewelry.

-You also have the option to have your lab diamond jewelry shipped to a local store, allowing you to see it in person (but you have to purchase it online, still).
+You can also have your lab diamond jewelry shipped to a local store, allowing you to see it in person (though you still have to purchase it online).

 The return policy at Diamonds Direct is likewise on par with the best places to buy lab diamonds online.
 You have a 30-day return period, and you will receive a full refund (not for custom jewelry).
-You can return by mail or by stopping by one of their physical stores.
+You can return by mail or in person at one of their physical stores.

 After-Sales Support Policies Offered by Diamonds Direct

-Diamonds Direct provides a lifetime warranty on all diamond jewelry purchases bought in their stores, covering any manufacturing defects or issues that may arise over time.
+Diamonds Direct provides a lifetime warranty on all diamond jewelry purchased in their stores, covering any manufacturing defects or issues that may arise over time.
 They also offer complimentary services such as lab diamond cleaning, polishing, and prong tightening for the lifetime of your jewelry piece.
 Services include:

 It’s unclear if the same services are always available when purchasing online, but you’re instructed to contact their customer service team with any questions.
 We did, and Diamonds Direct confirmed that they also cover online purchases.

-Diamonds Direct also has a good trade-up program in place for those who wish to upgrade their diamond at a later date.
+Diamonds Direct also offers a good trade-up program for those who wish to upgrade their diamond at a later date.
 When trading in their old stone, customers can receive credit towards a new diamond equal to the original purchase price.
 But sadly, it does not apply to lab diamonds.
-It’s not a huge surprise, as the only real downside of lab diamonds is that they may not hold value as well as mined diamonds (but that should not matter).
+It’s not a huge surprise, as the only real downside of lab diamonds is that they may not hold value as well as mined diamonds (though that shouldn’t matter).

-Notably, the prices for lab-grown diamonds at Diamond Direct are much higher than those jewelers offering the best prices, such as Ritani, Clean Origin, or With Clarity.
+Notably, the prices for lab-grown diamonds at Diamond Direct are much higher than those offered by jewelers that offer the best prices, such as Ritani.
 In fact, they are the highest prices we’ve seen anywhere and even exceed some of their mall-jeweler peers.

-We do appreciate that Diamonds Direct (supposedly) use Excellent or Ideal-cut lab diamonds in their pre-set jewelry, but even if that grade is independently certified, prices are still much higher than at Ritani or Grown Brilliance.
+We appreciate that Diamonds Direct (supposedly) uses Excellent or Ideal-cut lab diamonds in their pre-set jewelry.
+However, even if that grade is independently certified, prices are still much higher than at competitors.

-We don’t know what happened to lowering prices for customers by cutting out the middle persons and selling directly to consumers.
+We don’t know what happened to lowering customer prices by cutting out middlemen and selling directly to consumers.
 Someone must be pocketing all those savings, but it’s certainly not you as a shopper.

-Additionally, when comparing with other retailers such as James Allen or Ritani, our Diamonds Direct review finds that the limited website functionality detracts too much.
+Additionally, compared with other retailers such as James Allen or Ritani, our Diamonds Direct review finds that the limited website functionality detracts too much.

 Diamonds Direct provides excellent after-sales support with a 30-day money-back guarantee, lifetime warranty, reasonable trade-up program, and free, fast shipping and returns.
 That, however, is the only real highlight.

-Grossly inflated prices and the small inventory of loose lab diamonds and lab diamond jewelry significantly decrease our review rating of Diamonds Direct.
+Grossly inflated prices and a limited inventory of loose lab diamonds and lab diamond jewelry significantly reduce our review rating for Diamonds Direct.
 Ultimately, we cannot recommend buying lab diamonds at Diamonds Direct.

 Our Diamonds Direct lab diamonds review lands on 2.4 stars out of 5.
 Diamonds Direct is not the worst of the mall jewelers, and we rate Diamonds Direct similarly to Zales (read our Zales lab diamonds review) and Helzberg (read our Helzberg review).